bronsenproject-nl/bronsenproject-nl/README.md

 * Postfix
   * This is in the daily backup cycle
 * MySQL
-  * Configuration is found in haakma.org-mysql.
+  * Configuration is found in bronsenproject.nl-mysql.
 In the docker-compose file the MySQL-server is setup.

 ## Backup